Aurat March: 2022 Manifestos

 Aurat March Lahore has made 17 demands through its 2022 manifesto.
 The 2022 Lahore manifesto theme talks of focus on 'Asal Insaaf' i.e. 'True Justice' which wishes structural revision of the state and society's conception of justice and addressing systemic inadequacies, expresses concern over discriminatory towards gender and ethnic minorities in the Pakistan's judiciary and excessive focus on carceral punishment to combat crime.
 The 2022 Lahore manifesto demand includes more financial support to 'survivor-centric' welfare organizations, universal basic income and care work income for all, decriminalisation of defamation laws.
 While the Lahore manifesto expressed concerns over compromising of individual privacy and liberty through 'safe city project' (which provides for China like integrated monitoring of public places with 3D CCTV cameras), the demand came for criticism claiming safe city project is likely to benefit for safety of women in public places.

 2022 Aurat March Karachi 'Mehnatkash Aurat Rally' ('working women's rally') manifesto makes various demands for women in unorganized sector including security, minimum wages and also asks improved provisions for Women's shelter homes with 'peace, bread and equality' as main slogan.

 2023 march

 The 2023 marches in Hyderabad, Ghotki, Lahore, Islamabad and Multan were held on 8 March, while the march in Karachi it held on the 12.

 2024 march

 The 2024 marches were held on 8 March in major cities of Pakistan including Karachi, Lahore and Islamabad with major emphasis on economical justice for women, end of gender-based violence against women, enforced disappearances in Pakistan and world peace.

 2025 march

-The 2025 Aurat March took place on 8 March in Islamabad with a focus on women's economic justice, the end of gender-based violence, and greater female representation in all sectors.
-Despite not receiving formal permission, marchers gathered outside the National Press Club, continuing their annual tradition of protesting for women’s rights on International Women’s Day.
+The 2025 Aurat March took place on 8 March in Islamabad.

+2026 march

+On 5 May 2026, when Aurat March activists gathered around the Karachi Press Club for a press conference demanding a No Objection Certificate (NOC) for the anticipated 2026 march, seven of the activists, including Sheema Kermani and Shahzadi Rai, were briefly detained by the police.
+Kermani was forcefully removed from her car and taken away in a police vehicle.
+The activists were detained at the Aram Bagh police station for one hour.
+About four organizers managed to evade police women and managed to reached the conference hall where they revealed that their activist friends were detained despite the fact that section 144 didn't apply to press conferences.
+Najma Maheshwari, an activist, revealed mistreatment by the police, including use of "filthy language" and "abuse."
+The Human Rights Commission of Pakistan (HRCP) strongly condemned the arrest and detention of activists, organisers, and volunteers of Aurat March Karachi.
+The commission asserted that the incident was part of a "deeply troubling pattern" involving the denial of public space to people asserting their rights.